apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 - Calculation a [device fingerprint](../mfa/Multifactor-TrustedDevice-Authentication-DeviceFingerprint.html) for multifactor authentication trusted devices can use client-side technology to build a browser fingerprint.
 - Impersonation conditions can now be controlled via [principal attributes](../authentication/Surrogate-Authentication-AccountSelection.html) to allow for more fine-grained control.
 - CAS will forcefully not load services that might have been assigned a blank `id`, `name` or `serviceId` during service registration and loading.
+- ID token `jti` claims in [OpenID Connect](../authentication/OIDC-Authentication.html) are no longer ticket (granting-ticket) identifiers but are instead digested using `SHA-512`.

 ## Library Upgrades